Shopify/polaris/src/components/Banner/README.md

 ### Warning banners

-- Use to display information that needs attention or that the merchant needs to take action on
+- Use to display information that needs attention or that merchants need to take action on
 - Seeing these banners can be stressful for merchants so be cautious about using them

 ```jsx